-2018 was a heck of a year.
+What a heck of a year this has been.
 Over and over again, I looked at the news and social media, and even at happenings within my own life and the lives of people around me and wondered “WTF???”

 Perhaps you know what I mean?